 Step 1: Create a LangGraph agent

-You can quickly initialize a new project from scratch by using CLI command bl create-agent-app
+You can quickly initialize a new project from scratch by using CLI command bl create-agent-app.

 bl create-agent-app myagent

 This will create a pre-scaffolded local repo where your entire code can be added.
 You can choose the base agentic framework for the template.
+You can then go to your agent directory and install copilotkit

 from typing import AsyncGenerator

-from blaxel.tools import bl_tools
+from blaxel.langgraph import bl_model, bl_tools

 from langchain.tools import tool